Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Conclusions

 To this end, the latest contributions in the field benefit from the potential of deep learning solutions.
 These techniques allow effective integration of immediate, conversation-related knowledge using past interactions with the user through the use of recurrent neural networks.
 But adapting and personalizing the communicational process based on past interactions is just the beginning of full context-aware, personalized conversational agents.
 A holistic design of the data sources and adaptation mechanisms in a software system that can be integrated into a conversational agent is essential for designing customized solutions exploiting as much as possible the available knowledge for a better user experience.
 Consequently, effective design of data-driven solutions for the exploitation of contextual data in the conversational process is a key factor for future research.

 All in all, this survey aims to provide a holistic, clear overview of the state of the art of the conversational agents' research field through a set of distributed taxonomies for the research disciplines covered by each SQ.
-These contributions are intended not only to demonstrate and summarize the previously reported discussion and conclusions, but also to build a clear exposition which might help to synthesize existing knowledge in the field and to those for which conversational agents are a scientific topic outside their research areas.
+These contributions are intended not only to validate and summarize the reported results, but also to build a clear exposition which might help to synthesize existing knowledge in the field and to those for which conversational agents are a scientific topic outside their research areas.
 Finally, we expect that these contributions also help to guide future research towards a new era of HCI through the successful integration of conversational agents.

 \begin{acks} With the support from the Secretariat for Universities and Research of the Ministry of Business and Knowledge of the Government of Catalonia and the European Social Fund.
 The corresponding author gratefully acknowledges the Universitat Politècnica de Catalunya and Banco Santander for the financial support of his predoctoral grant FPI-UPC.
+This paper has been funded by the Spanish Ministerio de Ciencia e Innovación under project / funding scheme PID2020-117191RB-I00 / AEI/10.13039/501100011033.

 \end{acks}